Boy who got new heart inspires tribe to boost organ donation

 People are also reading…

-Greyson had surgery at 5 months to correct a heart defect, then he needed an external device to pump blood through his small body.
+Greyson had surgery at 5 months to correct a heart problem, and then he needed an external device to pump blood through his small body.
 A heart transplant allowed him to leave the hospital after a year and return to the Turtle Mountain reservation, headquartered in Belcourt, North Dakota.

-Suddenly, pneumonia ended his life in September 2019.
+Tribal members followed Greyson's treatment through updates his family posted on social media.
+They saw him hooked up to medical equipment and dressed sharply in boxy eyeglasses, bow ties and khakis, his hair combed in a mohawk.

+When he died suddenly of pneumonia in September 2019, the community sought understanding and assurance that it wasn't because of his new heart.
 He was 21 months old.

-Greyson’s story and spirit live on in parades, powwows and conversations in the community.
-Azure promotes organ donation during congenital heart week and with trivia games.
+Greyson’s story and spirit live on in parades, powwows and conversations.
+Joan Azure also highlights her grandson during a week devoted to children born with congenital heart problems.

-In one, Greyson’s mother, Reeanne Parisien, asked the community to choose Greyson's eyeglasses.
-The overwhelming vote was the dark-rimmed, boxy ones that he wore with bow ties and khakis, his hair combed in a mohawk.
-When he died, the community sought understanding and assurance that it wasn’t because of his new heart.

-His tribe passed a resolution earlier this year in honor of Greyson.
-During a November event at the tribal college, it encouraged people to check the new organ donor box on tribal IDs and waived the $10 fee.
+The Turtle Mountain Band of Chippewa Indians honored Greyson this year with a resolution to add an organ donation box to tribal IDs.
+The tribe unveiled the IDs in November, waived the $10 fee and encouraged tribal members to check the box.

-“Today is a monumental day that people will remember, especially Native nations, for decades to come,” tribal Chairman Jamie Azure said, standing next to Grayson’s photo that was taken after he got a new heart — smiling with arms stretched to the sky.
+“Today is a monumental day that people will remember, especially Native nations, for decades to come,” tribal Chairman Jamie Azure said, standing next to Greyson’s photo, was taken after he got a new heart — smiling with arms stretched to the sky.

 The tribe believes it could be the first of the 574 federally recognized Native American nations to designate a spot on tribal IDs for organ donors.